 The Access Gully

-By the time we could see the lakes, we were well above them.
-So we stayed high and continued to move southeast.
-Afterward, we found the snow gully at 6800′.
-By this point, we were low on energy.
-So the final 1200′ of climbing felt like miles.
-The ended below the summit, and then the massive choss followed.
+By the time we saw the lakes, we were above them.
+So we stayed high, moved southeast, and later found the snow gully at 6800′.
+By now, we were low on energy, and so the final 1200′ of climbing felt like miles.
+Snow ended below the summit, and then the massive choss followed.
 We took turns going through this section to avoid falling rocks.

-At first glance, I mistook the tower directly overhead for the summit.
-But the higher we went, the better I could discern the real summit to the left.
-Above the loose rocks, solid holds and ledges helped finish the last bit of climbing.
+At first glance, I mistook the tower directly overhead for the peak.
+But the higher we went, the better I could discern the actual summit to the left.
+Above the loose rocks, solid holds, and ledges helped finish the last bit of climbing.
 The few stacked boulders marked the highest point on the broad summit.

 See more trip photos here.